 · ORMTA Young Artist Winner, Yamaha Canada Scholarship & Concert Tour of Ontario

-· Winner of the ORMTA Student Instrumental Provincial Competition
+· Winners of the ORMTA Student Instrumental Provincial Competition

 · Ester Su Memorial for a student who shows promise musically, awarded at the ORMTA Provincial Competition

-· Ontario Music Festival Provincial finalists and award winners annually
+· Ontario Music Festival Provincial (OMFA) finalists and award winners annually including most recently First Place in Level 10 Piano OMFA 2023

 · Barrie Arts Award for the Most Promising Youth

-· RCM Silver & Gold Medalists for the highest examination mark in the province
+· RCM Regional Gold Medalists for the highest examination mark in the province

 · Cora B. Ahrens award for the highest mark in Ontario on the ARCT Teacher’s written pedagogy exam